wsmd/react-use-form-state/README.md

 ## Motivation

 Managing form state in React can be a bit unwieldy sometimes.
 There are [plenty of great solutions](https://www.npmjs.com/search?q=react%20forms&ranking=popularity) already available that make managing forms state a breeze.
-However, many of those solutions are opinionated, packed with tons of features that may end up not being used, and/or requires shipping a few extra bytes!
+However, many of those solutions are opinionated, packed with tons of features that may end up not being used, and/or require shipping a few extra bytes!

-Luckily, the recent introduction of [React Hooks](https://reactjs.org/docs/hooks-intro.html), and the ability to write custom ones have enabled new possibilities when it comes sharing state logic.
-Forms state is no expectation!
+Luckily, the recent introduction of [React Hooks](https://reactjs.org/docs/hooks-intro.html) and the ability to write custom hooks have enabled new possibilities when it comes sharing state logic.
+Form state is no exception!

 `react-use-form-state` is a small React Hook that attempts to [simplify managing form state](#examples), using the native form input elements you are familiar with!